 Use Loyola Online Records Access (LORA) to register for classes, view grades and transcripts, pay tuition, view billing statements and update contact information.
 For step-by-step registration instructions, view the LORA Registration Guide.

 *Check U-Achieve before you register.
 U-Achieve is your academic progress report that tracks what you have accomplished and courses that are still needed for degree completion.
 You can access U-Achieve through LORA.
+For detailed instructions on using U-Achieve to track your academic progress, download this helpful guide.

 Use Blackboard to view your courses, communicate with instructors and classmates, access and submit class assignments, and take exams.